Great War At Sea:

 as a potential future threat, while others dreamed of close alliance between

+the English-speaking powers.
 When the United States formalized its war plans in the early 20th Century,

 potential foes were coded by color.
 Japan became Orange,